mscastillo/ChIP-Seq/README.md

 ### Outputs

-The script outputs a pair of *bed.gz* and *bed.gz.tbi* files with the [format required](http://washugb.blogspot.co.uk/2012/09/prepare-custom-long-range-interaction.html) by WashU epigenome browser.
+The script outputs a pair of *bed.gz* and *bed.gz.tbi* files.
+Both files have to be available by URL in a webserver and the link to the *bed.gz* file should be provided

 ### Dependecies